Elevating The Home Builder Customer Experience

 What is a Customer Experience?

-Customer experience is the collection of touchpoints your buyers have with your brand throughout the customer journey including their path to purchasing and engagements with the business.
-From first encountering your brand to after purchase, your customer experience essentially refers to how frictionless and rewarding or frustrating and underwhelming it feels to buy from your business.
+Customer experience is the collection of touchpoints your home buyers have with your home building brand throughout the home buying journey including their path from searching for their new home, purchasing their new home and all interactions with your entire home building team.
+From first discovering your homes and communities to closing day, your customer experience essentially refers to how frictionless and rewarding or frustrating and underwhelming it feels to purchase a new home from your company.

-More simply, the customer experience is exactly what it says – what it's like to be your customer.
+More simply, the customer experience is exactly what it says – what it's like to be your customer and ultimately a homeowner in one of your communities.

 As with most experiences, people want to have an idea of what to expect and where the finish line is.
-This minimizes confusion and builds confidence in your brand.
-It’s important to consider customer expectations for the brand and become present on every medium where potential buyers engage to increase reach, establish strong credibility and build brand loyalty.
+This minimizes confusion and builds confidence in your brand and your home building team.
+It’s important to consider customer expectations for the brand and become present on every medium where potential home buyers engage to increase reach, establish strong credibility and build brand loyalty.
 Doing so is highly beneficial because it both boosts your customer’s confidence in their purchase decision and leads to future recommendations.

-In 2021 and beyond, there are more opportunities than ever to provide experiences that go beyond typical expectations.
-Don’t settle for the bare minimum within your brand marketing strategy, seek to impress your buyers and set high standards for the customer service they receive.
+There are more opportunities than ever to provide home buyer experiences that go beyond typical expectations.
+Don’t settle for the bare minimum within your brand marketing strategy, seek to impress your home buyers and set high standards for the customer service they receive.

 Before we move on, let's think about a couple of factors that make the real estate and home builder customer experience unique.